Ski Trip Packing List: Must Have Kids Ski Trip Essentials and Gear for Cold Weather

 Beyond the Ski Trip Packing List: Tips to Enjoy Your Ski Trip!

-I learned so much from our ski trip with our children.
+I learned so much from our first ski trip with our children in NC as well as our most recent one in Colorado.

 Living in a warm climate means there are many small tips and tricks that are just common knowledge for people who live in snowy weather were totally new to me!